margiecaina/QA-Assist/README.md

 **QA-Assist** is an automation tool designed to streamline and enhance the Quality Checking process for documents and datasets.
 It transforms manual, error-prone QA tasks into a reliable, efficient, and measurable workflow, helping teams maintain high-quality outputs while saving time and resources.

+> ⚠️ **Note:** This repository contains a **portfolio version of a workflow I personally designed**.
+It uses **dummy data for demonstration purposes**.
+The production workflow I created is LOB-specific hence implemented differently and separately in the company environment for operational use.

 ---

 ## Main Purpose